YagoDel/microcavities/manual/simulations.md

 ## Linear Schrödinger solver
 Direct diagonalisation solvers for polariton systems in one and two dimensions.

+### One-dimensional examples
-As a 1D example, you can get the farfield emission pattern from a harmonic well that modifies the photon component of the
+Farfield emission pattern from a harmonic potential on the photonic component of a
 polariton:
 ```
 from microcavities.simulation.linear.one_d.realspace import *